Miserlou/Zappa/README.md

 _(Please note that this can take around 45 minutes to take effect the first time your run the command, and around 60 seconds every time after that.)_

 More detailed instructions are available [in this handy guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl_dns.md).

+#### Enabling Bash completion

+Bash completion can be enabled by adding the following to your .bashrc:

+	eval "$(register-python-argcomplete zappa)"

+`register-python-argcomplete` is provided by the argcomplete Python package.
+If this package was installed in a virtualenv then the command must be run there.
+Alternatively you can execute:

+	activate-global-python-argcomplete --dest=- > file

+The file's contents should then be sourced in e.g. ~/.bashrc.

 ## Advanced Settings